adityaaa009/-6Companies30days/README.md

 # 6Companies30days Challenge Solutions

 This repository contains my solutions to the coding problems presented in the #6Companies30days challenge by Arsh Goyal, a Software Engineer at Samsung.
-This challenge aims to prepare for technical interviews at top 6 tech companies. like Google, Amazon, Facebook, Microsoft, Apple, and Netflix.
+This challenge aims to prepare college students for technical interviews at top 6 tech companies, like Microsoft, Amazon, Walmart, Google, Atlassian and Goldman Sachs.

 **Purpose:**